Adelaide/Churchill, Saskatoon: Education

 In addition, Aden Bowman Collegiate (a grade 9-12 high school) is located across the street from the neighbourhood's northwest corner, though many students living in Adelaide/Churchill attend the 9-12 high school Walter Murray Collegiate in Nutana Suburban Centre.
 The nearest Catholic/Separate high school is Holy Cross High School, located east of Walter Murray.
+In addition, several schools in the neighbouring Avalon and Nutana Park communities lie within only a couple of blocks of the community boundary.